jkammau97/Caster/README.md

 I just followed the instructions.
 Also I'm just gonna put it all in the same document so It's all in one place.

+### Final Assembly

+I did it! only thing I didn't know was to use ISO nuts and bolts and to use HEX thin nut grade A&B.